MEPs and EU staff hid from Strasbourg gunman

 MEPs, officials, and other EU personnel hid in restaurants and alleyways where they stayed put until almost midnight, as French security services swooped in and sirens wailed.

-Others remained in lockdown in the EU parliament building.
+Others stayed in lockdown in the EU parliament building.

 "I just want to be home.
 I got the fright of my life last night," one EU official who hid in a restaurant told EUobserver.

-The "French police/army were amazing" in their swift reaction, but the French emergency phone number failed to take her calls during the crisis, she added.
+The "French police/army were amazing" in their reaction, but the French emergency phone number failed to take her calls during the crisis, she added.

 The EU personnel kept family and friends in Brussels and other European cities abreast of developments via phone messages and tweets.